SQL Query Interview Questions For Freshers And Experienced Candidates (With Sample Answers)

 Related: SQL Career Skills (With Definition And Tips To Improve)

 7. What is an SQL transaction?
 What are the different types of transaction controls?

 A transaction is a sequence of tasks performed on a database.
 Describe the functions of each of the four types of SQL transactions – COMMIT, ROLLBACK, SET TRANSACTION and SAVEPOINT.

 Example: “An SQL transaction refers to a group of queries that perform a sequence of tasks in a logical manner.
 Operations like updating, creating and deleting records are the result of transactions.
 There are four different types of transaction controls in SQL – COMMIT, ROLLBACK, SET TRANSACTION and SAVEPOINT.

 A COMMIT transaction saves the changes in the database.
-A ROLLBACK transaction reverts back the database to the original values or to a savepoint defined in the transaction.
+A ROLLBACK transaction reverts the database to the original values or to a savepoint defined in the transaction.
 A SET transaction assigns the name to a transaction.
-A SAVEPOINT transaction defines a point to which the database reverts back in the case of a rollback.”
+A SAVEPOINT transaction defines a point to which the database reverts in the case of a rollback.”